ManishSahu53/geotagger_csv/README.md

 This is geotagging program which takes images folder, output folder and csv as input.

-The CSV format should be contain only three columns.
+The CSV format should be contain only 4 columns.
 Example is given below

 Images, Lat, Long, Elevation